WELCOME TO THE MALDON HOSPITAL

 Hospitals have additional restrictions to protect staff, residents and patients.

 The front entrance is closed and we ask any visitor to use the buzzer at the After Hours entry, to support monitoring.

 We know this restriction can be challenging and we understand each family’s situation is different.
 For exceptional circumstances we encourage families to speak to the Nurse Manager.

 We thank you for your efforts in keeping residents, patients and staff safe.

-Acute respiratory infection (for example, shortness of breath or cough) with or without fever
+Acute respiratory infection (sore throat, shortness of breath or cough)

 - If you have symptoms and suspect COVID19 please phone the Hospital prior to attending

 - If you suspect you have COVID19 self isolate immediately and follow DHHS guidelines